Logo

 1. End-to-End Event Audit

-We mapped the complete lifecycle of marketing events—from product instrumentation through ingestion, transformation, and activation in Braze.
+We mapped the complete lifecycle of marketing events—from product instrumentation through ingestion, transformation, and activation in Iterable.
 This included a detailed comparison of:

 2. Event Reconciliation Framework

-We designed a standardized reconciliation process to validate parity between warehouse events and Braze events.
+We designed a standardized reconciliation process to validate parity between warehouse events and Iterable events.
 This allowed teams to:

 3. Metric Governance & Trust Layer